Third party liability insurance pamphlet

 Vehicles owned by the HA and used on HA business.
 Vehicles must be insured under automobile insurance policies.

-Insurance coverage up to $20,000,000 per accident/occurrence with a deductible of $1,500 per incident.
+Insurance coverage up to $20,000,000 per accident or occurrence.

 The insurer will investigate all incidents for which they receive reports.

-- Contact law enforcement or emergency services, if required
+- contact law enforcement or emergency services, if required

-- Provide assistance and first aid
+- provide assistance and first aid

-- Record key information, including:
+- prepare incident report by recording key information, including:

-- Date and time
+- date and time

-- Name and contact information of the person(s) involved or injured
+- name and contact information of the person(s) involved or injured

-- Location where incident occured
+- location where incident occurred

-- Weather conditions at time of incident
+- weather conditions at time of incident

-- Witness names and contact information
+- names and contact information of witnesses

-- Photographs, if possible
+- photographs, if possible